Contents

 Connect offline data sources (e.g., CRM systems or payment records) to Able CDP.
 This enhances attribution by linking offline events to online clicks.

-Configure Able CDP to send conversion events to Meta’s Conversions API, attaching them to specific Meta click IDs for accurate, privacy-safe reporting.
+Configure Able CDP to send conversion events to Meta’s Conversions API.
+Select 'Event name' - 'Abbreviated' option to use a policy-compliant custom event name instead of the default event name.
+Able CDP will match conversion events to Meta click IDs and browser session details for accurate, privacy-safe reporting.

 Benefits of using Able CDP